Clearly-tech/MSFBot/README.md

 # MSFBot
- Python Bot for Marvel Strike Force
+ Python Discord Bot for Marvel Strike Force

 ## Features
 - Downloads and store whole alliance data (only to the alliance members who have their profile shared)